Rethinking Real-world Image Deraining via An Unpaired Degradation-Conditioned Diffusion Model: Related Work

-\textbf{Denoising Diffusion Probabilistic Models.} Recently, denoising diffusion probabilistic models (DDPM) \cite{sohl2015deep,ho2020denoising,song2019generative} have exhibited their powerful ability in many vision tasks such as image super-resolution \cite{saharia2022image}, text-to-image generation \cite{gu2022vector}, and image segmentation \cite{amit2021segdiff}.
-Different from other GANs, diffusion models have a stable training process and provide more diversity because they are likelihood-based.
-However, regular diffusion models still require paired data for training, and are so far not considered for real-world image deraining.
-This motivates us to propose the first diffusion-based model for real-world image deraining.
+\textbf{Denoising Diffusion Probabilistic Models.} Recently, denoising diffusion probabilistic models (DDPM) \cite{sohl2015deep,ho2020denoising,song2019generative} have exhibited their powerful ability in various vision tasks, such as image super-resolution \cite{saharia2022image}, text-to-image generation \cite{gu2022vector}, and image segmentation \cite{amit2021segdiff}.
+More recently, \"{O}zdenizci et al.~\cite{ozdenizci2022restoring} propose patch-based denoising diffusion models to demonstrate how diffusion models can be used for image restoration.
+However, these architectures have not been applied to real-world image deraining.
+They still require paired data for training and are designed for a specific degradation only.
+This observation serves as a motivation for us to propose the first diffusion-based model for real-world image deraining.